Home Pregnancy Tests

 When to test

 Home pregnancy kits can be used on the first day of a missed menstrual period.
-However, the test results are more accurate if you wait a few days longer.
-If you do the test as soon as you have missed a period and the results show you are not pregnant (negative results), repeat the test in 1 week if your menstrual period has not started, or have a pregnancy test done at your health professional's office or a clinic.
+But the test results are more accurate if you wait a few days longer.
+If you do the test as soon as you have missed a period and the results show you are not pregnant (negative results), repeat the test in 1 week if your menstrual period has not started, or have a pregnancy test done at your doctor's office or a clinic.

 For any home test, you should follow some general guidelines: